 There necessarily is a lag between the time when plants are tooled, jigs and dies are built and materials are acquired for processing on the one hand, and the time when finished articles can be delivered and the payment therefor received.
 During this interval, business must have sufficient working capital to finance the operations.
-Our pre-war production for the years 1935 through 1939 averaged only about \\\\\\\billion dellars per year, as contrasted to \\\\\\billions in 1929 and \\\\\\billions estimated for only billions.
+Our pre-war production for the years 1935 through 1939 averaged only about \$82,000,000,000 per year, as contrasted to approximately 100 billions in 1929 and approximately 188 billions estimated for 1943.

-We hope that after the war we will have a civilian business very much greater than that during the pre-war peace-time years.
-Yet, the working capital of our corporations, is geared to a peacetime economy of
+We hope that after the war we will have a civilian business very much greater than that during the pre-war peacetime years.
+The Department of Commerce has estimated for 1946 that it would be 142 billions expressed in 1940 prices.
+Yet the working capital of our corporations is geared to a peacetime economy of only 82 billions.

-Some corporations have been able to improve their financial position during the war by reason of the profits which they made during the war, but by and large taxation and renegotiation and the efforts of the procurement agencies to prevent excessive profits have prevented corporations from increasing their working capital at the expense of the government.
+Some corporations have been able to improve their financial position during the war by reason of the profits which they made during the war, but, by and large, taxation and renegotiation and the efforts of the procurement agencies to prevent excessive profits have prevented corporations from greatly increasing their working capital at the expense of the Government.

-This is as it should be because we have been determined that there should be no profiteering in this war.
-The Congress has taken various tax actions which will assist corporations in meeting post war problems.
-These include provisions for accelerated depreciation, and amortization of emergency facilities, for adjustment of taxable income retroactively to reflect changes in inventory values and to cover a two year instead of a one year period.
+This is as it should be, because we have been determined that there should be no profiteering in this war.
+The Congress has taken various tax actions which will assist corporations in meeting post-war problems.
+These include provisions for accelerated depreciation, and amortization of emergency facilities, for adjustment of taxable income retroactively to reflect changes in inventory values and to cover a 2-year instead of a 1-year period.
+But with all these steps, many corporations will not have sufficient reserves.

-In order to provide part of the reserves which such corporations would have to have after the war, Senator Carl Hatch, Chairman of the Subcommittee on Renegotiation of this Committee, introduced an amendment to the Renegotiation Statute, by which he suggested that the tax law be amended so as to provide:
+In order to provide part of the reserves which such corporations would have to have after the war, Senator Carl Hatch, chairman of the subcommittee on renegotiation of this committee, introduced an amendment to the renegotiation statute, by which he suggested that the tax law be amended so as to provide:

-"(1) That reserves claimed by taxpayers in amounts not exceeding 20% of their taxable income shall be deductible as an operating expense in computing Federal income and excess profits taxes, subject to the following conditions:
+(1) That reserves claimed by taxpayers in amounts not exceeding 20 per centum of their taxable income shall be deductible as an operating expense in computing Federal income and excess-profits taxes, subject to the following conditions:

-"(2) that the amount set aside in such reserves be invested in a special issue of non-negotiable, non-interest bearing government bonds, redeemable at any time prior to a date 18 months after the cessation of all hostilitics;
+(2) that the amount set aside in such reserves be invested in a special issue of nonnegotiable, non-interest-bearing government bonds, redeemable at any time prior to a date 18 months after the cessation of all hostilities;

-"(3) that simultaneously with the liquidation of such securities, the taxpayer must return the amount derived from such liquidation to his taxable income for the year of liquidation."
+(3) that simultaneously with the liquidation of such securities, the taxpayer must return the amount derived from such liquidation to his taxable income for the year of liquidation.